emilydolson/D3-visualising-data/11-maps.md

 >
 > Hint: `.classed()` works on selections - we don't need to worry about picking
 > out just the element itself like we did with checkboxes.

+> # Add a box around the map {.challenge}
+> That map is kind of looking like it's hovering in the middle of nowhere.
+> Add a box around it to make it look more like a legend.
+>
+> Hint: The `rect` SVG element lets you specify a `stroke` color and a `fill`
+> color independently.

 By the end of this lesson, your page should look something like this: